 We’ve talked a lot in this post about reflecting on your past, but it should be clarified that reflecting on the past is not the same as obsessing about the past.
 Don’t get caught up in beating yourself up over mistakes that you’ve made; thinking about our past is only good for us when we’re able to learn lessons from it, and then either continue doing what works well, or move on and get over our mistakes in the past.

-Reflecting should turn into a good habit that you can incorporate into your daily life, as you become more conscious, mindful, and aware of each of your actions and thoughts and how they will affect your future successes.
+Reflecting should turn into a good habit that you can incorporate into your daily and business life, as you become more conscious, mindful, and aware of each of your actions and thoughts and how they will affect your future successes.

 Strive to find a balance between the positive and negative thoughts within your self-reflection.
 When you reflect on past failures, don’t fall into a rut of negative self-talk; instead, make those “failures” a positive thing by learning lessons from them.